PCB Decides To Hold HBL PSL Matches At Closed National Stadium - UrduPoint

 In addition to this, the PCB has decided the sides will not be required to shake hands with each other or opposition in the lead up to and during the matches and use a fist bump / verbal greeting instead.

-PCB Chief Executive Wasim Khan said on Thursday : "Health and safety is paramount and takes precedence over cricket.
+PCB Chief Executive Wasim Khan said: “Health and safety is paramount and takes precedence over cricket.
 The PCB takes the health and safety of its players, spectators, officials, media, service providers and security personnel very seriously.

 “Following the advisory from the Government of Sindh this evening, the PCB has taken this precautionary and preemptive measure which will result in matches taking place in front of empty stadium.